 - The Universe is Alive.
-Divine Intelligence, known in ancient tradition and contemporary spiritual practice, is the Source of all matter and energy in the Universe.
+Divine Intelligence, known by many names in ancient tradition and contemporary spiritual practice, is the Source of all matter and energy in the Universe.
 It moves, organizes, and sustains everything.
-We can subjectively know it in many ways...the foremost being Love.
+We can subjectively know it in a number of ways...the foremost being Love.

 - Divine Presence Surrounds and Fills Us.
 The body/mind contains a component of the Divine, called spirit, personal soul, or higher self.
-Focusing on the subtle felt sense in the body is a good way of confirming its presence.
+Focusing on the subtle felt sense in the body is an easily accessible way of confirming its presence.

 - We Become Estranged From Ourselves.
 Mistreatment and deprivation from birth through the early years interfere at many levels with the natural function of our life energy.
 As we develop, we acquire layer upon layer of compensation.
 Our initial resilience becomes hidden within a fixed pattern of thought, feeling, and behavior.